Notable People

 COVID made him newly visible, but it was only one chapter

 But the larger biography is broader.
 Lipkin's career gave the pandemic years historical depth.
-He was part of the scientific cohort that remembered SARS and MERS as lived precedent, not just textbook entries.
+He was part of the scientific cohort that remembered SARS and MERS as lived precedent rather than textbook entries.
 He had spent years building the kind of transnational research and diagnostic infrastructure that suddenly looked indispensable to everyone else.

 That does not mean he or his field got everything right.
 It does mean he represented a mature form of outbreak science that the public often notices only when it is already under stress.